bhwcan/showpro/README.md

 The comment {comment: text}, {c: text} will display the text bolded.

 The {comment_italic: text}, or {ci: text} will display the text in italics.

+The {define-ukulele: C base-fret 1 frets 0,0,0,3} or its variations define-guitar and define will define chords that will show up in the chord pop up window overriding database chords.
+This is valid for different voicing of chords or if the chord is not in the database.

 All other single line directives are ignored.